IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 - In the `ApplicalbeFreightRateServiceCharge` grouping, the `AppliedAmount` is not directly mapped as it is a total that needs to be derived from either the **Rate** or the multiplication of **Rate** and **Chargeable weight** depending on the type of charge.
 Refer to CSC Resolution 600a for further explanations.

 ## XFZB Mapping
-In its essence, XFZB is very similar to XFWB.
-The major distinction is the usage of `Waybill#waybillType = House`.
+In its essence, XFZB is very similar to XFWB. `Waybill` object is the main focus and many details are from the `Shipment`(s) linked to it as well as the `TransportMovement`.

+The major distinction in the `Waybill` object for XFZB is the usage of `Waybill#waybillType = House`.

+Another major distinction with XFWB is that for the time being we recommend a mapping of the `TransportMovement` through the `Loading` action with a Planned or Scheduled state.
+Since the `Booking` object has been mainly designed for the Carrier to Freight Forwarder contractual agreement, there is no specific `LogisticsService` reflecting the House Waybill contractual agreement yet.

 ## XFHL Mapping
 XFHL message is used to communicate the list of House Waybills associated to a Master Waybill.
 This message is not focused on details at House level, only high level information is shared.